 Enclosed is a copy of TC Energy's Work Safely Handbook for additional information on constructing near TCPL's pipelines.
-Information can also be found on TC Energy's website: https://www.tcenergy.com/sustainability/landowners/

-Thank you for the opportunity to comment.
-Kindly forward a copy of the Decision of the Director of Planning to TCEnergy@mhbcplan.com.
+Thank you for the opportunity to provide comments.
+Kindly forward a copy of Notice of Decision to TCEnergy@mhbcplan.com.
 If you have any questions, please do not hesitate to contact our office.